marnelfr/udemy.react/README.md

 `````

 ### useFetcher hook
-The useFetcher hook (without s at its end) is the tool we should use if we want to trigger a
+The useFetcher hook (without 's' at its end) is the tool we should use if we want to trigger a
 loader/action without actually loading the page/route to which this loader/action belongs to.
 Perfect then to do some work behind-the-scenes.\
 It brings a particular ``Form`` component that we should use if we want to work with it.